01mf02/jq-lang-spec/spec.typ

 == Accessing <accessing>

+We will now define three _access operators_.
+These serve to extract values that are contained within other values.

 The value $v[i]$ of a value $v$ at index $i$ is defined as follows:

 $ v[i] := cases(